guillaumebriday/traefik-docker-ansible/README.md

 ## Applications

-This playbook is designed to install [Docker](https://www.docker.com) and a bunch of useful tools :
+This playbook is designed to install a bunch of useful tools :

 + Docker
 + Docker-compose
++ Traefik
 + Vim
 + Git
 + htop